firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 ----

 I remember: The week we finished our qualifying exams, my advisor took us out for drinks.
 I sat and drank the strong, smokey bourbon he was paying for, and another, and in between drinks, I clinked the ice in my glass and sucked my teeth in my mouth.
-I laughed when I was supposed to laugh, letting short, sharp _ha’s_ push from my chest.
+I laughed when I was supposed to laugh, letting short, sharp _ha_’s push from my chest.

 Two and a half rounds in, the professor turned to me and said, “And Sandra?
 You should feel really, very encouraged.
 You’ve come very far.
 You’ll get there.”